Four friends looking at their motorcycles outside a house.

 with a quote

-Whether you ride regularly or on weekends, you will need insurance to ride legally in most states.
-You might want to check with your insurance agent to make sure your policies include:
+Whether you ride regularly or on weekends, you will need motorcycle insurance to ride legally in most states.
+You may want to check with your insurance agent to confirm your policy includes:

-• Bodily injury and property damage liability insurance – These insurance options pay for injuries or damage to other people or their property while you are riding.
+• Bodily injury and property damage liability these insurance options pay for injuries or damage to other people or their property while you are riding.
 Motorcycle liability insurance is required in most states.

-• Comprehensive and Collision Insurance – These coverages pay the cost to repair or replace your bike if it is damaged or stolen.
-If you have a lienholder, they likely require these coverages.
-Make sure your agent is aware of any customizations you have made, including a sidecar.
+• Comprehensive and collision these coverages pay the cost to repair or replace your bike if it is damaged or stolen.
+If you have a lienholder, they will likely require these coverages.
+Inform your agent if any customizations have been made, including a sidecar.

-• Medical Payments Coverage – This can help ensure your medical payments are covered if you get into a crash.
+• Medical payments this can help provide coverage for your medical payments if you get into a crash.
 This coverage may not be available in all states.

 How much is motorcycle insurance?

-Older motorcycles vary in their insurance costs.
-While they tend to be less powerful than newer bikes, making them less risky, they can be harder to replace and more expensive to repair.
-Liability may be lower but comprehensive and collision might be more.
+Motorcycles can vary in their insurance costs due to factors such as your motorcycle type, your riding history, garaging location and the coverages you select.
+While classic or antique bikes tend to be less powerful and risky than newer bikes, they can be harder and more expensive to replace or repair.
+Liability costs may be lower but comprehensive and collision costs might be more.
 In addition, the make, model and year of the motorcycle impact the price.
-An older, hard to find make and model, may be more expensive to insure than on that is more common.
+An older, hard-to-find make and model, may be more expensive to insure than one that is more common.

-By and large the most expensive type of motorcycles to insure tend to be sportbikes.
-These types of motorcycles are designed for speed, with sleek lines and more powerful engines, which drives up the cost of liability insurance.
-Also, some touring bikes with multiple features can be more expensive to insure because the repair or replacement cost is high.
-Generally, the average cost of motorcycle insurance can vary depending on the value of the motorcycle.
+Sport bikes are designed for speed, with sleek lines and more powerful engines, which can drive up the cost of liability insurance.
+Also, touring motorcycles with multiple features can be more expensive to insure because the repair or replacement cost can be high.
+Generally, the average price of motorcycle insurance can vary depending on the motorcycle’s value.

-Insuring new motorcycles can also be pricier if you took out a loan to buy it.
+Insuring a new motorcycle can also be pricier if you take out a loan to buy it.
 Lienholders typically require comprehensive and collision coverage in addition to the other coverages required in your state.

-Insurance rates for used motorcycles may be more affordable as value and replacement costs tend to be lower.
-Also, used motorcycle owners may consider liability-only coverages because there are no lienholder requirements on insurance.
+Insurance rates for used motorcycles, that are not considered classic or antique, may be more affordable as value and replacement costs tend to be lower.
+Also, used motorcycle owners may consider liability-only coverages if they do not have a lienholder.

-Also, just like with auto insurance, there are factors such as the age of the rider, location you are riding and driving history that can determine your motorcycle insurance premium.
-When checking for low-cost motorcycle insurance rates, make sure to ask if there are discounts available for completing motorcycle safety courses.
+Like auto insurance, there are factors such as the age of the rider, the garaging location and driving history that can determine your motorcycle insurance premium.
+When checking for low-cost motorcycle insurance rates, ask your agent if discounts are available for completing motorcycle safety courses.

-Motorcycle gear and accessories are typically covered under the comprehensive and collision part of the policy.
-However, they generally have a limit.
+Motorcycle gear like jackets, helmets and other accessories are typically covered under the comprehensive and collision part of the policy.
+However, they may have a limit.
 This limit is the maximum amount the insurance will pay to replace the items, regardless of their real value.
-If you have vintage accessories, check with the insurance agent to make sure that amount will cover those items.
+If you have vintage accessories, check with your insurance agent to verify that the amount will cover those items.

-If your favorite ride is a vintage motorcycle, an antique rarity or a new cruising bike, make sure you and your motorcycle are covered with insurance that fits your needs.
-Be sure to talk with your insurance agent who can review policy options and discounts with you and help protect your ride.
+If your favorite ride is a vintage motorcycle, an antique rarity or a new cruising bike, ensure you and your motorcycle are covered with insurance that fits your needs.
+Talk with your insurance agent to help review discounts and policy options that can help protect your ride.

 The information in this article was obtained from various sources not associated with State Farm® (including State Farm Mutual Automobile Insurance Company and its subsidiaries and affiliates).
 While we believe it to be reliable and accurate, we do not warrant the accuracy or reliability of the information.
 State Farm is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third party sites that might be hyperlinked from this page.
 The information is not intended to replace manuals, instructions or information provided by a manufacturer or the advice of a qualified professional, or to affect coverage under any applicable insurance policy.
 These suggestions are not a complete list of every loss control measure.
 State Farm makes no guarantees of results from use of this information.